Phase transition of degenerate Tur\'{a}n problems in $p$-norms: Introduction

 \end{enumerate} \end{theorem} In the following section, we present some preliminary results.
 In Section~\ref{SEC:regular-lemma}, we introduce a $p$-norm extension of the classical $\Delta$-almost-Regularization Theorem by Erd{\H o}s--Simonovits.
 The proofs of Theorems~\ref{THM:main-r-graph},~\ref{THM:r-graph-critical-point} and~\ref{THM:graph-critical-point} are provided in Sections~\ref{SEC:proof-r-gp},~\ref{SEC:proof-r-gh-critical}, and~\ref{SEC:proof-graph-critical}, respectively.
 Section~\ref{SEC:remarks} includes some open problems and concluding remarks.

 \textbf{Remark.} After the preprint was posted on arXiv, D\'{a}niel Gerbner informed us that results similar to Theorems~\ref{THM:main-r-graph} and~\ref{THM:graph-critical-point} for the case $r=2$ were already proved by F\"{u}redi--K\"{u}ndgen in~{\cite[Theorem~3.3]{FK06}} using an elegant and concise argument.
 Our proofs of both theorems appear to be quite different from the approach taken by F\"{u}redi--K\"{u}ndgen.
 In the case $p < 1/(1-\alpha)$, our proof relies on a $p$-norm adaption of the classical $\Delta$-almost-Regularization Theorem by Erd{\H o}s--Simonovits, which is of independent interest.
 In the case $p > 1/(1-\alpha)$, our proof has the additional advantage of providing the tight main term.
-F\"{u}redi--K\"{u}ndgen also conjectured that, for $r=2$, the $\log n$ factor in Theorem~\ref{THM:r-graph-critical-point} can be removed.
-Theorem~\ref{THM:graph-critical-point} confirms their conjecture for several classes of graph families.